imemilyhuang/fbla-lively-website/README.md

 Try viewing our website in multiple screen sizes!

-Awards: 1st Place at District Leadership Conference; State Finalist
+Awarded 1st Place at the Missouri District 9 Leadership Conference and advanced to state finals.